justintylerm/nuphy-capslock-agent-beacon/README.md

 # NuPhy Air75 V3 Caps Lock notification light for Codex and Claude Code

-`nuphy-capslock-agent-beacon` turns the Caps Lock light bar on a NuPhy Air75 V3 into a private, local notification beacon on macOS.
-The light bar pulses when Codex or Claude Code needs approval, presents a plan/chooser question, or finishes a response while its app is in the background.
-They stop when you return to the app or begin your next prompt.
+`nuphy-capslock-agent-beacon` turns the caps lock light bar on a NuPhy Air75 V3 into a private, local notification beacon on macOS.
+The light bar pulses when Codex or Claude Code needs approval, presents a plan/question, or finishes a response while its app is in the background.
+It turns off when you return to the app.

-The release deliberately uses the keyboard's standard Caps Lock LED output, not NuPhy's RGB protocol.
 It makes no network requests, contains no downloaded runtime dependencies, does not read keystrokes, and never approves an agent action.

 ![NuPhy Air75 V3 Caps Lock light bar pulsing as an agent notification](docs/media/air75-v3-beacon-demo.gif)